Beginnings and Endings

 to be less holy.

-like those they hold in thrall.
+like all they hold in thrall.

 Few in this drama guess the rage in my heart